 The Prince Alwaleed bin Talal Center for Muslim-Christian Understanding at Georgetown University in Washington, D.C., aims to foster understanding between Islamic and Western societies and to support learning about Islam in the West.
 Fields of particular interest include the compatibility of Islam and modern life and pluralism, women in Islam, the Islamic community in the United […]

 Jewish Women International advocates for the rights of women and children, including victims of abuse, in the Jewish community.
-It has offices and chapters around the United States.
-Loribeth Weinstein is executive director.
+It has offices and chapters around the United States and convenes the National Center on Domestic & Sexual Violence in the Jewish Community.
+The media contact is Deborah Rosenbloom, JWI chief program officer.

 The Drisha Institute for Jewish Education is a school created for Jewish women who want to study advanced Hebrew texts.
 Rabbi David Silber is its founder and dean.
 It is in New York City.